assembler-institute/blog-with-api/README.md

 ## Requirements

-*Use json.placeholder API with endpoints for users, comments, and posts.
+*Use {JSON}Placeholder API with endpoints for users, comments, and posts.
 *Use fetch method for HTTP requests.
 *Use Bootstrap to add style to the website.